ACT: Respondent to Comply with Decision

 • the Supreme Court grants leave.

-The Supreme Court will only grant leave when the determination of the legal question could substantially affect the rights of one or more parties and there is either a manifest error of law on the face of the decision or there is strong evidence of an error in law and determination of the question may add to the certainty of the law.
+The Supreme Court will only grant leave when the decision of the legal question could substantially affect the rights of one or more parties and there is either a manifest error of law on the face of the decision or there is strong evidence of an error in law and decision of the question may add to the certainty of the law.

 Generally such applications are expensive to run and difficult to win.
 However some grounds on which a court may intervene include: